Tommy Nilsson

-Career
+Music career

-In the late 1970s, Nilsson was the singer of Swedish heavy metal band Horizont.
+In the late 1970s, Nilsson was the singer of the Swedish rock band Horizont.
 The group released two albums but a French producer, Yves Accary, contacted Nilsson and signed him to a French record company.
 The singer enjoyed his first big hit in France in 1981 with the song "No Way No How".
 The single sold one million copies and the album 200 000 copies.
 No Way No How, his first album, included disco tracks and ballads.
-A follow up LP Tommy Nilsson was released in 1982 and this time the songs were composed by Tommy Nilsson and Alex R Contanstinos.
+A follow-up LP Tommy Nilsson was released in 1982 and this time the songs were composed by Tommy Nilsson and Alex R Contanstinos.
 This was a rock album, recorded in Stockholm and Los Angeles, but it did not sell very well and after two years of travelling between France and the United States, Nilsson decided to go back to Sweden.